Voluntary Pre-Kindergarten (VPK)

-What documentation do I need to bring?
+What documentation do I need?
 You need to bring 1 proof of your child's age and 1 proof of your current address.
 We are also asking you to provide your child's Social Security number as well.
 Usually for proof of age, parents provide a birth certificate or signed shot record; or find other options for proof of age.
 For proof of residency, parents usually provide a current driver's license or state id; however, there are other documents that may also be used for proof of residency.
 Check out examples of what documentation you need to bring.

 Do I need to bring my child's Social Security Number?
 We are asking parents to provide their child's Social Security number on the application.